 A complaint is an expression of dissatisfaction that requires a response.
 Anyone who uses our service can complain.
 You can complain if you are a health care professional or medical clinician who has contact with our services, or if you are a relative, carer, legal representative or appointee of anyone who uses our services.
 You can complain on someone else’s behalf, although, you will generally need their consent.

 If you are unhappy about something you should speak to us straight away.
 When you complain you should try to tell us how we can contact you, who or what you are complaining about and – if possible – what you would like to be done to address your complaint.

 You can make your complaint by email, letter, or phone.

 You can email our Senior Clinical Team at firstname.lastname@example.org

 You can call us on: 0800 074 5560

-You can write to us at: Ieso Digital Health, Jeffreys Building, Cowley Road, Cambridge, CB4 0DS
+You can write to us at: ieso, Jeffreys Building, Cowley Road, Cambridge, CB4 0DS

 If you make a complaint by telephone we will document your complaint and acknowledge receipt of your complaint, in writing, within 3 working days.
 We will aim to resolve your complaint within 20 working days, keeping you informed of the progress.
 If there is any reason for a delay in responding, we will let you know.